ennduka86-spec/SIEM-Log-Parsing-Scripts/README.md

 ### 👨‍💻 Contribution Guidelines
 - Fork the repo, create a feature branch, submit a pull request.

+  ### 📖 Documentation
+- Additional SOC workflow details and incident response templates are available in the docs folder (github.com in Bing).
+- Incident Response Template → step‑by‑step guide for handling alerts, triage, escalation, and recovery.
+- SOC Playbooks → Markdown‑based procedures for common attack scenarios (planned in Future Enhancements).

 ### 📜 License
 - MIT License — free to use and adapt with attribution.